 - If you do share the care of the children and child support isn’t paid how will this impact on the finances of both parents?

-With specialist legal advice on your divorce and financial options many parents can agree a financial settlement that meets both family’s needs and receive legal protection with a financial court order.
+With specialist legal advice from a Manchester divorce solicitor on your best divorce and financial options many parents can agree a financial settlement that meets both family’s needs and receive legal protection with a financial court order.

 What happens if we stop or start sharing the care of the children?

 If, for whatever reason, you stop or start sharing the care of your children then child maintenance could either stop or start.
-That is because in most cases if you have children you can apply to the child maintenance service for child support at any stage.
-If child care arrangements change a parent may be able to ask the child maintenance service to either stop the requirement to pay child support or to vary the amount of child maintenance.
+That is because in most situations you can apply to the child maintenance service for child support at any stage.
+If child care arrangements change then a parent may be able to ask the child maintenance service to either stop the requirement to pay child support or to vary the amount of child maintenance.

 That’s why, when looking at your housing options and finances on separation, it is as well to factor in possible changes in child support in future.